In the new millenium, one species

 corporate sector, there were a number of them I encountered, but this piece is

-about the secretary who reported to me in my first job.
+about the secretary who worked for two of us in investments.
 Vicky Carvalho - that was her name - was in a

 class of her own.
 When I first joined

-the company, a colleague came up to me and asked who would be the secretary I’d
+the company, a colleague asked who would be the secretary I’d

 my response.
 “If it is Vicky, it is the

-only thing that matters,” he replied, and, boy, was he right.
+only thing that you will be bothered about,” he replied, and, boy, was he right.

 Vicky was not just incompetent,